martindisley/utr-user-study-web-app/README.md

 ./start_optimized.sh
 ```

-This starts both Ollama and Flask with Gunicorn (8 workers) for concurrent users.
+This starts Flask with Gunicorn (8 workers) for concurrent users.

 Or manually with Gunicorn:
 ```bash